Sad Woman, Happy Coffee

 Having both a clunky drip pot and an ancient Keurig crammed together into the same tiny kitchen corner drove me nuts.
 Finally, I had an excuse to upgrade to the Keurig Duo, the one with both a carafe and a single-cup option.

-My husband, a staunch 'pot-o'-joe' man, argued against it for months, with the unfathomably illogical reason of "We didn't need it."
+My husband, a 'pot-o'-joe' man, argued against it for months, with the unfathomably illogical reason of "We didn't need it."

 We pulled out that backup Keurig, only to find it, too, had inexplicably somehow joined its deceased brethren.